skogsgren/spotlight/README.md

 results), `LANG` by either 'en' for English or 'sv' for Swedish, and `OPTION` being an optional flag (`--sloppy, --sloppytext,` or `--sloppylink`) which tells the program to disregard CSS flag during extraction of text and links respectively.
-Further documentation of all the functions and classes can be accessed by using the `pydoc3 spotlight` command.
+Further documentation of all the methods and classes can be accessed by using the `pydoc3 spotlight` command.

 Output will be written to a txt-file with the base URL as filename (e.g.